sophiaIC/HolisticSpecifications/popl2022/response.md

 interaction between the `transfer` method, and the other methods of the bank module.
 What if the module leaks the password?"

-#### Bank Account example
+#### **Bank Account example**

 The formal proof of the bank account example is very heavy weight given how straightforward the introductory example is.
-This is because we didn't prove the existing bank account example but did a more complicated one to show off more features of Necessity.
+This is because we wished to show off more sophisticated features of Necessity:

+-   Proofs involving complex properties expressed using ghost fields, and not just proofs on field values.

+-   Proofs of a more complex module and data structures, where emergent behavior arises across multiple classes.
+The ability to write proofs of an entire module with many interoperating classes is an important strength of Necessity.

 Change List
 ===========